 You can pay the upfront share cost by direct bank transfer or by cheque.
 The monthly training fees, if not paid upfront, as some owners choose to do, can be paid by direct debit

 When you purchase a share, the horse is not insured.
 However, you may choose to insure your share and this can be done independently or alternatively we can assist you with that.
 We would require written confirmation stating that you would like us to look into insuring your share.
 Alternatively, we will occasionally write to a syndicate asking if you would like the horse to be insured at a stated value (this is normally for ‘pattern’ race performers.)

-We do welcome opinion from each syndicate member regarding your horse's racing plans with your syndicate manager.
-Your manager will always be available to discuss through options for the horse and plans will be detailed though our owner updates
+We do welcome opinion from each syndicate member regarding your horses' racing plans with your syndicate manager.
+Your manager will always be available by phone or email, to discuss options for the horse and plans will be detailed through our owner updates.